MicrosoftDocs/power-platform/power-platform/admin/web-application-requirements.md

 # Web application requirements

 <a name="CRMappandMobileReqs"></a>
-This section lists the hardware and software requirements for model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, and mobile device client applications.
+This section lists the hardware and software requirements for model-driven apps and mobile device client applications.

 <a name="webapp_hw_req"></a>
 ## Web application hardware requirements